fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 F# Core Engineering previously tried to make ``FSharp.Core`` be a unifying package by using a dependency on ``FSharp.Core.netstandard`` (then called ``Microsoft.FSharp.Core.netcore``).
 For some reason that approach failed technically.
 It is a priority to determine what, if anything, goes wrong with doing that.

-Specifically, [this comment](https://github.com/fsharp/fslang-design/issues/188#issuecomment-301245317) indicates that tooling can incorrectly interpret dependencies "FSHarp.Core --> FSharp.Core.netstandard" in an incorrect way
+Specifically, [this comment](https://github.com/fsharp/fslang-design/issues/188#issuecomment-301245317) indicates that tooling can incorrectly interpret dependencies "FSharp.Core --> FSharp.Core.netstandard" in an incorrect way

 > It is techinically very very hard to use different packages of FSharp.Core.dll for the same target framework.
 Is